 John Sutherland is a serving police officer.
 He joined the Met in 1992, and has worked in seven London boroughs in a range of ranks and roles, including as Borough Commander.
 He lives in London with his wife and three young children.
 His award winning blog on policing can be found here: www.policecommander.wordpress.com

 His book, Blue: A Memoir – Keeping the Peace and Falling to Pieces, is an account of more than two decades on the front line and a very personal account of the highs that a life in uniform can bring as well as the lows which can cause even the most hardened of officers to break.
-It will be published by Weidenfeld & Nicholson (Orion) in May 2017.
+It was published by Weidenfeld & Nicholson (Orion) in May 2017.

 LAURA WILLIAMS E-mail: email@example.com Telephone number: 020 7344 1029